robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 #### Example of Method #2
 **Theorem:** $\text{If r is irrational, then} \medspace \sqrt r \medspace \text{is also irrational}$.
 **Scratchwork:** A number is irrational when there is no quotient of integers to which it is equal.
-We must show that if r is jnot a ratio of integers, then $sqrt r$ is also not a ratio of integers.
+We must show that if r is not a ratio of integers, then $sqrt r$ is also not a ratio of integers.
 We can eliminate both not's and simplify the proof by using the contrapositive instead.
 **Proof:** We prove the contrapositive: if $\sqrt r$ is rational, then $r$ is rational.
 Assume that $sqrt r$ is rational.
 Then there exists integers $m$ and $n$ such that:
 $$\sqrt r = \frac m n$$
 Squaring both sides gives: